 17 October 2017

 Shilla Talati discusses the importance of accurate and up-to-date dental records and the measures you should follow to remain compliant.
-This article was originally published on Dental Practice Manager Magazine Online.
+This article was originally published in Dental Practice Manager Magazine.

 As dental professionals we are required to ensure that our dental records are up to date and contemporaneous for a number of reasons.